You are a warrior.

 - Couple this with the slow, intentional movement of yoga to reconnect with the power of your body.
-I designedmy CHIYOGAFLOW routine, which brought renewed joy and gratitude for my body as well as excitement for the things that I could accomplish with it—like the warrior that I am.
+I designed my CHIYOGAFLOW routine, which brought renewed joy and gratitude for my body and excitement for the things that I could accomplish with it.
+Just like the warrior I am.

 Remind yourself why you are fighting, and support yourself when you feel weak.

 Strengthen your powerful body and mind with yoga and meditation.

 You have made the empowered choice to heal, to take control of your own life, and to make your voice louder than anyone else’s.

-You are a warrior.
-You will survive, you will succeed – and you will win!
+You will survive, you will succeed – and you will thrive!